A somber episode at the end of World War II

 Moulins: a medieval masterpiece in the deep heart of France

-I’ll always have a spot in my heart for Moulins.
+All this news brought my thoughts back to Moulins, a place for which I will always have a spot in my heart.
 I’ve written before about how one wonderful evening in this town captured the essence of French food culture for me.
 Today, though, we’re revisiting Moulins as one of the most interesting, historically rich small towns in the deep heart of France.

 When you roll into town on the D945 you know immediately this place is different.
 Traffic flows constantly through the main square, with the pretty Town Hall on one side and a starburst of restaurants and medieval buildings on the other side of the road.
 It’s a fine place for a long lunch and watching people on a sunny afternoon, but be sure to catch the showy chiming of the hour in the ancient clock at the top of the Jacquemart Tower.

 Begun in 1451, the clock's little family of automated bell-strikers (Jacquemart the father, Jacquette the mother, and their boy and girl, Jacquelin and Jacqueline!) have been working since the 1600s; the children strike every 15 minutes, and the parents do the hours.

 From this square it’s an easy walk to all of the other historical riches of Moulins.
 I’d start with the Cathedral, a small flamboyant Gothic masterpiece begun in 1468 (although there’s been a Christian church on the spot since at least the 800s AD).
 Inside you’ll find several pieces also considered to be important in the history of art, especially one of the Auvergne’s several “black virgin” statues and a triptych by Jean Hey, the “master of Moulins”.

 The historic capital of the House of Bourbon